 Go During the Peak Season

 Visiting Walt Disney World during very busy times will undoubtedly ruin your vacation.
-Mainly because you won’t see the crazy coming!
+It’s one of the more common Disney vacation mistakes because you won’t see the crazy coming!
 If you’re visiting in the summer, read up on why we’d recommend any other time of year.
 Peak season at Disney tends to be the summer months when all the kids have off school.
 Spring break and the holidays are also pretty busy.
-Visiting during this time usually means less fast pass availability, less dining reservation availability, crowds, lines and lots of waiting for buses and monorails.
+Visiting during this time usually means less dining reservation availability, crowds, lines, and lots of waiting for buses and monorails.
 If all these yucky situations sound manageable to you, more power to ya!
-We, however, like to keep our vacations feeling magical so give ourselves the best chance for fun in the off season instead.
+We, however, like to keep our vacations feeling magical so give ourselves the best chance for fun in the off-season instead.
+Check out the Cheapest and Most Expensive Times to Visit Walt World, the most expensive times are often the busiest.

 Don’t Go Early or Stay Late

+Both of these are Disney vacation mistakes for good reason.
 Many vacationers arrive at the parks between 10-11 am and leave by 9 or 9:30 pm.
 Dare we say this causes tons of lines at the busses and rides.
 But what else do you miss by not going early or staying late?
-Early morning hours gets you closer to rides and coffee with low lines.
-You’ll see less crowds and get beautiful pictures before the sun gets too bright.
-You can also see the rope drop show, and early street shows.
-Staying late will allow you to see the fireworks, and nighttime experiences on certain rides ( like Kilamanjaro Safari).
+Early morning hours get you closer to rides and coffee with low lines.
+You’ll see fewer crowds and get beautiful pictures before the sun gets too bright.
+You can also see the rope drop show and early street shows.
+Staying late will allow you to see the fireworks and nighttime experiences on certain rides ( like Kilamanjaro Safari).
 And if you stay late enough, a glimpse at the Kiss Goodnight at Cinderella’s castle at Magic Kingdom.
 What we like best about going early or staying late on certain days is that we can usually avoid the crowds.
 All as a result of just a small shift in our day.

 Skip a Park